wailsapp/docs/tutorials/README.md

+---
+sidebarDepth: 2
+---
 # Tutorials

 ## Template Overview

 In this tutorial we go through the default Vue template to gain an understanding of how Wails works.
 It is a simple introduction to some of the core concepts of the framework.

 [Start the tutorial](./template.md)